 A Systematic Country Diagnostic (SCD) informs each new CPF.
 The aim of the SCD is to identify the most important challenges and opportunities a country faces in advancing towards the twin goals.
 This is derived from a thorough analysis, and informed by consultations with a range of stakeholders.

-Step 1: What are the biggest constraints to reducing poverty and increasing shared prosperity in a sustainable way?
-A Systematic Country Diagnostic (SCD) will use data and analytic methods to support country clients and World Bank Group teams in identifying the most critical constraints to, and opportunities for, reducing poverty and building shared prosperity sustainably, while considering the voices of the poor and the views of the private sector and other stakeholders.
+STEP 1: What are the biggest constraints to reducing poverty and increasing shared prosperity in a sustainable way?
+SCDs are built on an analysis of data and existing studies by the WBG and external partners, and aim at identifying the most critical constraints to, and opportunities for, reducing poverty and building shared prosperity sustainably.
+The SCD’s findings take into account the views of a broad set of stakeholders, including the private sector.

 STEP 2: What are the most important contributions the World Bank Group can make?
 When preparing a CPF, the WBG starts from the member country’s own vision of its country development goals, which may be laid out in a poverty-focused national development strategy.
 In consultation with key stakeholders in the country, including private sector clients and civil society, the WBG works with the government to review and learn from the previous country engagement cycle, draws on the findings of the SCD, and utilizes the WBG’s comparative advantage to agree on a few selected HLOs that the WBG engagement seeks to contribute to, and determine related CPF Objectives, against which the program is monitored during and evaluated at the end of the CPF cycle.

 STEP 3: How are we doing?
 Performance and Learning Reviews (PLRs) are prepared mid-way through the CPF cycle.
 PLRs identify and capture lessons, and determine midcourse corrections in the CPF objectives and program of interventions.
 They also contribute to and help build the WBG’s knowledge base, into the SCD and CPF.